tiagosoa/lei-24-s2-1dgh-g073/docs/sprint3/us021/03.design/Readme.md

-# US001 - Create a Skill
+# US021 - Add an Entry to the To-Do List

 ## 3. Design - User Story Realization